I have been homebound for many years, and for almost all of them I had no idea that there were programs out there that could help.

 If you are homebound, or bedridden, or have difficulty leaving your home, please take a look and see if there is there is something out there for you.

 You do not need to be on disability to apply for most of these programs.
-You also do not need to be completely homebound.
-Just ask Azalea: How Azalea Got Turned Down for Disability but Approved for a Caregiver.

 Many areas have meals-on-wheels or similar programs that deliver meals to you.
 These programs will often be free or low cost.
 Even if the program says it is for Seniors, you should still call them.
 Sometimes they will deliver to younger people with disabilities.
 Contact meals on wheels or your local area agency on aging to see if there is a program in your area.

 Both Medicare and Medicaid may provide home visits from doctors.
 Some other insurance programs will also pay for this service.
 As you may have figured out, it is not that easy to find a doctor who will come to your house!
 Here are some ideas for: How to Find a Nurse or Doctor who Can Come to Your House